makushatnik/devops-course/exam/README.md

 Checking for changes in the ***dev*** branch going every 5 minutes.
 If new changes appeared, Jenkins will start the job.
 It has linting, build, test, deploy stages.
 You need to merge Pull Request into ***dev*** branch to get a job started.

+### Troubleshooting
+I had encountered with some troubles:
+1. No way to install Golang later version than 1.10.4 on **Ubuntu 18.04**.
+Which makes impossible to run Gin there.
+I avoided that problem using CentOS instead.
+Docker **golang:latest** image is better option.

 ### Further development
 * If I had enough time, I would replace Github by Gitlab.